Ava Guarani people: 19th century

 According to scholar Erick Langer, the Chiriguanos held the upper hand in the Andes borderlands until the 1860s.
-Spanish-speaking communities, called Creole or "karai" as most of the people were of mixed Spanish/Indian heritage, survived by paying tribute to local Chiriguano groups.
+Spanish-speaking communities, called Creole or "karai" as most of the people were of mixed Spanish-indigenous heritage, survived by paying tribute to local Chiriguano groups.
 However, Chiriguano maize crops failed during a drought from 1839 to 1841 and the Chiriguanos resorted to increased raids on cattle herds, both eating the cattle and killing them to halt the advances of the Hispanic ranchers.
 As the demand for meat increased in the rest of Bolivia, the pressure on the Chiriguanos by the ranchers and soldiers became more intense.
 Also, it appears that the population of the Chiriguanos declined after the 18th century.

 "The most important factor in the loss of Chiriguano independence was the reestablishment of the Franciscan missions" beginning in 1845.
 After more than two centuries of failure, Christian missions enjoyed some success among the Chiriguanos.
-The reasons for this success seemed to be that many Chiriguanos turned to the missions for protection from internal disputes and conflict with the Creole ranchers and settlers, the Bolivian government, and other Indian peoples.
+The reasons for this success seemed to be that many Chiriguanos turned to the missions for protection from internal disputes and conflict with the Creole ranchers and settlers, the Bolivian government, and other indigenous peoples.
 The missions and the Bolivian government benefited from the labor of the mission Chiriguanos and also recruited many of them as soldiers against independent Chiriguanos and other Indians.
 The numbers and the independence of the Chiriguano also declined beginning in the 1850s when many of them began migrating to Argentina to work on sugar plantations.
 By the 1860s, the Bolivian government was taking a more aggressive stand against the Chiriguanos, awarding large grants of land to ranchers in their territory.
 Outright massacres of Chiriguanos became more common.
 Chiriguano fighters were routinely executed when captured and women and children sold into servitude.
 On the other hand, the missions were also responsible for changing the culture of Chririguano groups and how they interacted with an increasingly modernized economy.
 Franciscan education disciplined the Chiriguanos into a westernized form of society that participated in the economy the way religious and political leaders saw fit.
 The leader of the Macharetí Chiriguano, Mandenopay, eventually served as a middleman in an international labor migration that sent many of his people from southeast Bolivia to work in Argentina.
 The Franciscan missions aided in the deterioration of indigenous autonomy, causing the Chiriguano to become an economically dependent labor force.
+Migration to Argentina and merger there of some Ava Guaraní into the Toba people was influneced by the establishment of the mission of Nuestra Señora del Rosario del Ingre.